Monte dei Paschi CEO to be replaced as cash call looms

 According to a banker close to the situation investors want to see the outcome of the vote before deciding whether to buy into Monte dei Paschi's capital increase.
 A defeat for Renzi would increase political uncertainty and dampen sentiment towards Italian assets.

-Wary of the risks, JP Morgan (JPM.N) and Mediobanca (MDBI.MI), global coordinators for the Monte dei Paschi's cash call, are working on a possible conversion of the bank's subordinated bonds into shares to reduce to size of the capital increase by around 2 billion euros, sources have said.
+Wary of the risks, JP Morgan and Mediobanca, global coordinators for the Monte dei Paschi's cash call, are working on a possible conversion of the bank's subordinated bonds into shares to reduce to size of the capital increase by around 2 billion euros, sources have said. ($1 = 0.8889 euros)

 (additional reporting by Silvia Ognibene in Siena and Stefano Bernabei in Rome; Editing by Keith Weir)